SamiaW/SortingVisualizer/README.md

 3. Run "npm start" to run the application.

 # How to deploy on firebase:
+1. Install the firebase tools globally "npm install -g firebase-tools"
-1. firebase login
+2. firebase login
-2. firebase init
+3. firebase init
-3. npm run build
+4. npm run build
-4. firebase deploy
+5. firebase deploy